Nizhyn Regiment: History

-Nizhyn Regiment of the period of B. Khmelnytsky's hetmanship
+During the Hetmanship of Bohdan Khmelnytsky

+1648

 In the summer of 1648, the Nizhyn Cossack Regiment was formed in the liberated Nizhyn, which in the autumn of the same year numbered about 10,000 Cossacks.
-The newly formed regiment bordered on the Chernihiv, Pereyaslav and Pryluky regiments.
+The newly-formed regiment bordered on the Chernihiv, Pereiaslav and Pryluky regiments.
 The territory of the Nizhyn Regiment occupied the left bank of the Desna River, starting from the town of Divytsia and ending with the delta of the Izota River.
-Its lands also stretched along both banks of the Sejm River, from the delta to the confluence of the Kleven River, and one of the tributaries of the Desna, the Oster River, from the town of Mryn to the source of this river.
+Its lands also stretched along both banks of the Seym River, from the delta to the confluence of the Kleven River, and one of the tributaries of the Desna, the Oster River, from the town of Mryn to the source of this river.

-The first known colonel of the Nizhyn Regiment of the Khmelnytsky period was Prokopiy Shumeiko.
-In the summer of 1648, under his leadership, the Nizhyn Cossacks marched on the Polish fortress of Kodak.
+The first known colonel of the Nizhyn Regiment of the Khmelnytsky period was Prokopii Shumeiko.
+In the summer of 1648, under his leadership, the Nizhyn Cossacks marched on the Kodak Fortress.

 Approaching Kodak, the Cossacks laid siege to it.
 The Cossacks could not capture the fortress with its strong defensive lines and the presence of a Polish garrison under the command of foreign officers.
 Only at the end of September 1648, due to lack of food and disease, which ruthlessly mowed the besieged, the Poles went to negotiations and capitulated.

+1649

-The following year, 1649, part of the Cossacks of the Nizhyn Regiment opposed the Lithuanian army of Janusz Radziwill on the northern border of the Hetmanate.
-The successful actions of the Cossacks in this region did not allow the Lithuanians to provide significant assistance to the army of John II Casimir and contributed to the victory of B. Khmelnytsky in the military campaign of 1649.
+The following year, 1649, part of the Cossacks of the Nizhyn Regiment opposed the Grand Ducal Lithuanian Army led by Janusz Radziwiłł on the Hetmanate's northern border.
+The successful actions of the Cossacks in this region did not allow the Lithuanians to provide significant assistance to the army of John II Casimir Vasa and contributed to Khmelnytsky's victory in the military campaign of 1649.